-This proposed change to remove requirements for PASS from technical specifications (and other elements of the licensing bases) is applicable to plants with Westinghouse and Combustion
+This application of the CLIIP to remove requirements for PASS from technical specifications (and other elements of the licensing bases) is applicable to plants with Westinghouse and Combustion Engineering designs.

-Engineering designs.

-To efficiently process the incoming license amendment applications, the staff requests each licensee applying for the changes addressed by TSTF-366 using the CLIIP to address the following plant-specific verifications and regulatory commitments.
+To efficiently process the incoming license amendment applications, the staff requests each licensee applying for the changes addressed by TSTF-366 using the CLIIP to address the plantspecific verifications and regulatory commitments that are identified in the model SE.
 The CLIIP does not prevent licensees from requesting an alternative approach or proposing the changes without the requested verifications and regulatory commitments.
-Variations from the approach recommended in this notice may, however, require additional review by the NRC staff and may increase the time and resources needed for the review.
+Licensees choosing to request an approach different than that described in this notice should submit applications with appropriate plant-specific justifications for the proposed changes and an analysis about the issue of no significant hazards consideration.
+Variations from the approach recommended in this notice may require additional review by the NRC staff and may increase the time and resources needed for the review.

 In making the requested regulatory commitments, each licensee should address: (1) That the subject capability exists (or will be developed) and will be maintained; (2) where the capability or procedure will be described (e.g., severe accident management guidelines, emergency operating procedures, emergency plan implementing procedures); and (3) a schedule for implementation.
 The amendment request need not provide details about designs or procedures.
 Each licensee should verify that it has, and make a regulatory commitment to maintain (or make a regulatory commitment to develop and maintain):

-a. contingency plans for obtaining and analyzing highly radioactive samples from the reactor coolant system, containment sump, and containment atmosphere;
+a.
+Contingency plans for obtaining and analyzing highly radioactive samples from the reactor coolant system, containment sump, and containment atmosphere;

-b. a capability for classifying fuel damage events at the Alert level threshold (typically this is $300~\mu\text{Ci/ml}$ dose equivalent iodine).
-This capability may use the normal sampling system and/or correlations of sampling or letdown line dose rates to coolant concentrations; and c. the capability to monitor radioactive iodines that have been released to offsite environs.
+b.
+A capability for classifying fuel damage events at the Alert level threshold (typically this is 300 μCi/ml dose equivalent iodine).
+This capability may use the normal sampling system and/or correlations of sampling or letdown line dose rates to coolant concentrations; and c.
+The capability to monitor radioactive iodines that have been released to offsite environs.